xyleth/thebesDocs/content/gmNotes/gangs.markdown

 ### Medium gangs

-A medium gang consists of between 16 and 29 individuals.
+A medium gang consists of between 25 - 50 individuals.

 A medium gang gets: